 There is, of course, the matter of budget and time when it comes to larger homes and specific customer demands.
 Thankfully, ductwork is hassle-free with Done Plumbing & Heating all the same.
-We know our way around the inner workings of a building.
-This superior performance is given our extensive experience with conducting heating and plumbing repairs in Denver.
+In addition, we know our way around the inner workings of a building.
+This superior performance is given our extensive experience conducting heating and plumbing repairs in Denver.

 What You Need

-The key metric is your furnace’s Annual Fuel Utilization Efficiency (AFUE).
-If your furnace’s AFUE is 50%, for instance, then it means that your home receives just half the supposed amount of heating for all the fuel you spend, with the other half escaping outdoors.
-We can help you determine the AFUE of your furnace, whether it just needs repairs or replacement, and other ways the system can spend fuel better.
+The critical metric is your furnace’s Annual Fuel Utilization Efficiency (AFUE).
+If your furnace’s AFUE is 50%, for instance, it means that your home receives just half the supposed amount of heating for all the fuel you spend, with the other half escaping outdoors.
+We can help you determine the AFUE of your furnace, whether it just needs repairs or replacement, and how the system can spend fuel better.
 High-efficiency furnaces (90%-100%) essentially pay for themselves through fuel savings alone.

 Finally, modulating furnaces are more like kitchen stoves.
 Their heat setting is adjustable to any point between the minimum and maximum levels.
-While this technology is newer, it’s proving to be a great application for customers who want the maximum amount of control to their heating system.
+While this technology is newer, it’s proving to be an excellent application for customers who want the total amount of control of their heating system.
 Whichever furnace type you choose, you can trust us to deliver quality results from installation to repair and maintenance.
-We offer free estimates on new equipment, so if you’re in need of an assessment, contact Done Plumbing & Heating to learn more.
+We offer free estimates on new equipment, so if you need an assessment, contact Done Plumbing & Heating to learn more.